 The TEACH Act does not apply to materials shared online for supplementary reading, viewing, or listening.
 Instructors will need to rely on fair use for decisions about these materials.

-There are numerous requirements for teaching, technology, and course materials that instructors must meet to qualify for the TEACH Act exceptions.
+Please see this guide from Purdue University that explains the numerous requirements for teaching, technology, and course materials that instructors must meet to qualify for the TEACH Act exceptions.